9 February 2026 By Dr Paul Barrass

 • Sends each customer their invoice as a PDF attachment

-• Uses your own branding throughout, with no SAFE branding or links visible to your customers
+• Uses your own branding throughout, with no SAFE branding visible

 • Tracks delivery status